What Are Private-Label Products?

 With FBA, all you have to do is store your products in an Amazon fulfillment center and Amazon will complete all orders on your behalf.
 FBA does take a small piece of your profits, but it’s worth it when you consider the following benefits:

-- Avoid the day to day work of preparing and shipping orders
+- Avoid the daily work of preparing and shipping orders

-- Your items automatically qualify for complimentary Prime shipping
+- Your items automatically qualify for Prime shipping

 - FBA sellers frequently see higher search rankings